 From Geilo, you can also take a 45 minutes train to Finse.
 It’s a remote mountain village, only connected with the world by the railway, with no road.
 It looks like a great place to visit, perfect for various winter activities.
 Unfortunately, we didn’t have enough time for time.
 Maybe you will?

 $ Øen Turistsenter – This is one of the cheapest options in Geilo.
 You can rent the apartment or the cottages with access to the sauna and outdoor hot tub.
 Book your stay or check the prices in Øen Turistsenter here.

-$$ Geilo Hotel – an affordable option for a trip to Geilo with steam rooms, sauna, and amazing views.
-Book your stay or check the prices in Geilo Hotel here.
+$$ Geilo Hotel – an affordable option for a trip to Geilo with steam rooms, a sauna, and amazing views.
+Book your stay or check the prices at Geilo Hotel here.

 $$$ Geilo Mountain Lodge – traditional Norwegian 5-star hotel with sauna, terrace, and a garden.
 Book your stay or check the prices in Geilo Mountain Lodge here.

 It’s time to leave the country’s interior and move closer to the fjords.
 Winter by the fjords feels so mystic and special.
 Nærøyfjord, a part of the UNESCO World Heritage List, surrounded by snow-covered peaks rising up to 1800 meters above sea level, is said to be one of the most spectacular fjord landscapes in the world.
 The famous little towns located around the fjord are Flåm and Aurland.